hana-ryb/Alza-test-framework/README.md

-Framework for functional automated test for Alza.cz.
+Framework for functional automated tests for Alza.cz.